sagecodes/learn-to-code-html-css/readme.md

 - Whats your name?
 - Whats your background?
-- Why are you interested in Web Development?
+- Why are you interested in Web Scraping?

 ## What is HTML and CSS?